Tom Atwood

-Tom Atwood (born 1971) is an American fine art, portrait, and celebrity photographer, best known for his 2005 book Kings in Their Castles.
+Tom Atwood is an American fine art, portrait, and celebrity photographer, best known for his 2005 book Kings in Their Castles.
 The New Yorker has praised the "refreshing clarity and modesty" of his work.

 Early life

 Born and raised in Vermont, Atwood is a graduate of Harvard University, where he studied economics.
 He later earned an MPhil from Cambridge University.
 Atwood has lived in Paris, Boston, San Francisco, Los Angeles, and currently resides in New York City.

 Atwood worked several years as an advertising executive before turning full-time to commercial and fine art photography.
 As a photographer, Atwood is largely self-taught, developing many of his techniques through trial and error.
 According to Atwood, various cultural influences—including theater, painting, architecture, and psychology—have informed his photographic style.